 Like the dominance of the ‘big four’ in banking, much bolder steps are needed to introduce more competition between energy firms not just within them.

 Smart intervention in the energy sector will lead to a good deal for households and no party should shy away from saying so.
 Huhne may be onto something with his bill transparency proposal, but to address the needs of families feeling the heavy impact of energy prices he needs to think a lot bigger.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.